 - Player 2 currently has 60 arrows in their inventory and 35 coins.
 They are able to spend their entire account balance and now have a total of 95 arrows in their inventory.

-For in-depth guides, see both the Crafting and the Crafting: Time-Based tutorials.
+For an in-depth guide, see the Crafting tutorial.

 The Rewards system powers weighted random rolls of rewards content.
 Pragma Engine has reward tables which provide a lot of flexibility for defining rewards content without the need of additional plugin code.